Pasta Meets Chickpea Stew—and It Works

 Instructions

 1. In a deep sauté pan, warm a few tablespoons of EVOO over medium heat.
-Add diced onions, garlic paste, saffron, pine nuts, and a pinch of salt.
+Add diced onions, carrots, garlic paste, chili flakes, pine nuts, and a pinch of salt.
 Cover and cook gently until the onions begin to turn golden.

 notion image

 1. Meanwhile, cook the pasta in salted boiling water until just shy of al dente.
-Drain and stir it into the stew.
+Drain and add to the pan where you made the chickpea stew.
+I like to season the pasta now with salt and pepper before I mix it.
+Then stir it into the stew.

 1. Ladle into bowls and finish with grated Parmigiano Reggiano and a generous drizzle of your best olive oil.
 It should be a little brothy—that’s the point.